Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 There remains a lot of uncertainty about the duration of the pandemic and when certain aspects of life will start to look like they did prior to COVID-19.
 Asking about decision criteria and the company preparation or readiness to return will give you valuable information about the pandemic and general operations/planning.

-## Is it possible for this role to remain remote after COVID-19?
+## Is it Possible for This Role to Remain Remote after COVID-19?

 ### Who to Ask:
 Manager